karaokeresearch/singalong/README.md

 are calling it from.
 If that directory doesn't exist, singalong creates it and copies "I've Been Workin' On The Railroad" as a starter song.

-To add additional songs, place text files containing chord charts in the ./songs subdirectory.
+To add additional songs, place a text file containing a chord chart in the ./songs subdirectory, and a .ogg file to sync it to in ./audio

 ### User experience
 Once singalong is running, open a browser window to your computer's IP address